avinsit123/AIC_Project_Final_Notebooks/README.md

 ```

 ### OpenFL
-All the OpenFL experiments can be running using <b>OpenFL-Diabetic-Demo-CustomDataDistributor<b> notebook
+All the OpenFL experiments can be running using <b>OpenFL-Diabetic-Demo-CustomDataDistributor</b> notebook
 In order to experiment on a particular data distribution use the data_splitter function.

 ```python